Skate Parks in Sydney

 5. Sydney Park Skatepark

-The Julia Reserve Youth Precinct in Oran Park is toted as being the biggest skatepark in South West Sydney!
-Along with a mega skatepark, highlights of Julia Reserve Youth Precinct include:
+The Julia Reserve Youth Precinct in Oran Park is toted as being one of the biggest and best skate parks in Sydney!
+Along with a mega skate park, highlights of Julia Reserve Youth Precinct include:

 - A parkour zone